laboon/CS1632_Fall2017/course-info.md

   * Includes numerous in-class exercises and lectures
   * See below

 Although you are not required to come to every class, it is strongly recommended that you do.

-Attendance _will_ be taken for days with class exercises, and this will count for your class participation.
-These days are listed on the syllabus as EX_n_ (where _n_ is in the range {1,7}).
+Exercise days (where there is no lecture, but an in-class exercise) are listed on the syllabus as EX_n_ (where _n_ is in the range {1,7}).

 The following grading scale will be used.